xiongrxchn/IntelBri.github.io/progress_report_1.md

 ### (2) Set up the development environment
 We have built the sensors (including DHT11 temperature & humidity sensor, Camera, SW-420 vibration sensor, Buzzer module) and written Python codes to monitor the parameters based on the tutorials.

 - DHT11 temperature & humidity sensor test results

+Only three pins are available for use: VCC, GND, and DATA.
+The communication process begins with the DATA line sending start signals to DHT11, and DHT11 receives the signals and returns an answer signal.
+Then the host receives the answer signal and begins to receive 40-bit humiture data (8-bit humidity integer + 8-bit humidity decimal + 8-bit temperature integer + 8-bit temperature decimal + 8-bit checksum).

 <div align="center"><img width="1000" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh-pages/Images/DHT11.png?raw=true"/></div>